SECTION I: INTRODUCTION

 2.0 Scope

-Even if Caltech does not have jurisdiction under this policy over the person accused of prohibited conduct, or the allegations reported, Caltech will take prompt action, as warranted and appropriate, to provide for the safety and well-being of the individual reporting and the campus community, including taking reasonable steps to stop and remedy the effects of the prohibited conduct and to prevent recurrence of the behavior.
+Even if Caltech does not have jurisdiction under this policy over the person accused of Prohibited Conduct, or the allegations reported, Caltech will take prompt action, as warranted and appropriate, to provide for the safety and well-being of the individual reporting and the campus community, including taking reasonable steps to stop and remedy the effects of the Prohibited Conduct and to prevent recurrence of the behavior.

-3.0 Preservation of Evidence of Prohibited Conduct
+4.0 Preservation of Evidence of Prohibited Conduct

-Examples of physical evidence may include clothing, bedding, contraceptives, letters, and notes.
-Electronic evidence relating to any type of incident of prohibited conduct may include texts, emails, photos, social media posts, and messages to third parties.
-Any such items relating to an incident of prohibited conduct should be preserved.
 Once an individual reports a concern or receives notification of their involvement in a report or complaint under this policy, whether as a respondent or witness, they are required to preserve any physical or electronic evidence they have.
 An intentional failure to preserve such evidence may be grounds for disciplinary action.

-4.0 Emergency Notifications and Timely Warnings
+5.0 Emergency Notifications and Timely Warnings

 SECTION II: REPORTING CONCERNS AND COMPLAINTS

-5.0 Reporting to Caltech
+6.0 Reporting to Caltech

-Anyone who witnesses, experiences, or is otherwise aware of conduct that the individual believes to be in violation of this policy, including retaliation, is urged to contact Caltech immediately.
-Individuals are encouraged to report to the Title IX Coordinator or a deputy coordinator.
-Employees, supervisory employees, and Responsible Employees must meet additional requirements related to reporting as described below.
+Anyone who witnesses, experiences, or is otherwise aware of conduct that the individual believes to be in violation of this policy, including retaliation, is urged to contact the Title IX Coordinator or a deputy coordinator immediately.
+Responsible Employees, as defined below, and supervisory employees, including faculty, must promptly report all alleged sexual harassment, sex and gender-based misconduct, and retaliation to the Title IX Coordinator at campus or Deputy Title IX Coordinator for JPL, as applicable.

-If a member of the Caltech community would like support and guidance in reporting prohibited conduct, they may contact the Title IX Coordinator or a deputy coordinator, one of the deans or associate deans, the director of employee and organizational development in Human Resources, or the JPL section manager of talent management or Human Resources Business Partners at JPL.
+If a member of the Caltech community would like support and guidance in reporting Prohibited Conduct, they may contact the Title IX Coordinator or a deputy coordinator, one of the deans or associate deans, the director of employee and organizational development in Human Resources, or the JPL section manager of talent management or Human Resources Business Partners at JPL.
 They may also contact any of the EEO coordinators identified in the Nondiscrimination and Equal Employment Opportunity Policy.

-5.1 Title IX Coordinator
+6.1 Title IX Coordinator

-5.2 Responsible Employees
+6.2 Responsible Employees

 At Campus, Responsible Employees include but are not limited to: